 - a.
-Provide a brief description summary of two key leadership theory concepts from each of the required readings.
-You will have described eight concepts when you have finished this section. - i.
-Dierendonck/Patterson two concepts (10%) - ii.
-Nouwen two concepts (10%) - iii.
-Depree two concepts (10%) - iv.
-Laub two concepts (10%) - b.
-Pick any three leadership concepts from above, and describe how these concepts were relevant to your student leadership experience over the past year.
+Provide a brief description summary of one key leadership theory concepts from each of the required readings.
+You will have described eight concepts when you have finished this section.

+- i.
+Dierendonck/Patterson one concept (10%)

+- ii.
+Nouwen one concept (10%)

+- iii.
+Depree one concept (10%)

+- iv.
+Laub one concept (10%)

+- b.
+Pick any two leadership concepts from above, and describe how these concepts were relevant to your student leadership experience over the past year.
 In other words, how were these theoretical concepts integrated into your experience?
 (30%)